-Before starting anything about the TCP sequence numbering mechanism, we must understand the two main functionalities of the TCP protocol.
-TCP is an example of a transport layer protocol as per the OSI model.
-Provides reliable and sequenced delivery of messages in each direction.
-Reliable means no packet loss and sequence delivery means, receiver application receives in the same sequence, as sent by the sender application.
+Before starting anything about the TCP sequence numbering, we must understand the two main functionalities of the protocol.
+It is an example of a transport layer protocol as per the OSI model.
+TCP provides reliable and sequenced delivery of messages in each direction between two hosts.

 TCP connection has two streams one in each direction.
 Outgoing stream for outgoing messages and incoming stream for incoming messages.
 Each end maintains a sequence number counter for outgoing segments/bytes and an acknowledgment counter for incoming bytes or segments.

 Sequence number increase when a TCP endpoint sends the message on an outgoing stream.
 The increment value is the number of bytes received.
 For example, if the initial counter value is N and 4 bytes are transmitted.
 Sequence numbers will be N, N + 1, N+2, and N+3 respectively.
 In a similar way, the acknowledgment counter increases when the TCP endpoint receives the messages from the far end.